Kitware/mevadata/resources/README-meva-kf1-data.txt

 The MEVA Known Facility Dataset 1 ("KF1") is 2,223 video clips totalling 295GB.
-It is available via Amazon Simple Storage Service (S3) in a Requester Pays bucket; at a transfer cost of $0.09USD per gigabyte, the estimated download cost is approximately $27USD.
-The S3 bucket for MEVA KF1 is
+It is available via Amazon Simple Storage Service (S3) via a no-cost download sponsored by Amazon's AWS Public Dataset Program.
+The s3 bucket name is:

-  mevadata-kf1-requester-pays
+  mevadata-public-01

 Several command line tools and GUI clients are available for downloading from S3, e.g. s3cmd, available at